RICHLAND COUNTY, S.C. – A flying tire from a two-car crash killed one person and left three others injured, the State reports.

 This is an ongoing investigation by Highway Patrol as they look for more information about the vehicle and its driver.

 This is a series of articles presented by Hammack Law Firm as a way to keep our community informed about traffic events and news.
 Blog posts should not be taken as legal advice.
 However, if you or someone you know has been involved in a similar accident, contact the South Carolina burn injury lawyers at Hammack Law Firm today for a consultation.
-You may be able to receive compensation for your medical bills, lost wages, and other expenses.
+With the help of a skilled car accident lawyer in Anderson, SC, you may be able to receive compensation for your medical bills, lost wages, and other expenses.